mmore500/waves/blog/_posts/2021-08-20-more-prefab-tools.md

   InnerFunc(std::forward<VALUE_TYPES>(others)...);
 }
 ```
-The `...` is one component of a parameter pack expansion which allows the `forward` function to be applied to each argument individually.
-Again, pretty nifty stuff!
+The ellipses (`...`) in the inner function indicates a parameter pack expansion which allows the `forward` function to be applied to each argument individually.
+Pretty nifty stuff!

 ## Some Takeaways
 Having worked on projects from fixing small bugs to writing entire components, I've been able to see a good portion of Empirical's web framework.
-I'm really excited for where things are going and want to try and want leave things in a good state for the next person to work on this code base.
+I'm really excited for where things are going and want to leave things in a good state for the next person to work on this code base.
 As such, here are some ideas and principles I've come across or come up with when working on this project.

 #### Modularity is King, Specialization is Queen